phenomnomnominal/betterer/goldens/api/betterer.api.md

 // @public
 export type BettererOptionsStart = BettererOptionsStartCI | BettererOptionsStartDefault | BettererOptionsStartPrecommit | BettererOptionsStartStrict | BettererOptionsStartUpdate;

-// Warning: (ae-internal-missing-underscore) The name "BettererOptionsStartBase" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export type BettererOptionsStartBase = BettererOptionsBase & Partial<{
     excludes: BettererOptionsExcludes;
     includes: BettererOptionsIncludes;
 }>;

-// Warning: (ae-internal-missing-underscore) The name "BettererOptionsStartCI" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export type BettererOptionsStartCI = BettererOptionsStartBase & Partial<{
     ci: true;